Five Foods to Improve Your Blood Circulation

 Its consistency is dense, opaque, and has a metallic taste.
 However, the color can vary from scarlet, a sign of a high oxygen level, to dark red, which indicates low oxygen.
 The average pH of blood is 7.35 to 7.45.
 The temperature of the blood is 38 °C – slightly higher than body temperature.

-What does healthy blood carry?
+What does normal blood carry?

 - Carbon Dioxide

-Where is it made?
+Where’s it made?

 Blood cells are produced in the bone marrow which is the spongy tissue found inside some bones of the body such as the hip bone, the sternum, or the bones in the skull.

-The human body contains approximately 4.5 to 6 litres of blood.
+The human body contains approximately 4.5 to 6 quarts of blood.
 55% of blood is plasma, the liquid part composed of water, mineral salts, and proteins, whilst the remaining 45% is made up of red blood cells, white blood cells, and platelets.